Why You Need an Active Balancing BMS?

-High-voltage rechargeable battery systems are becoming critical in various applications, including electric vehicles and grid load balancing.
+High-voltage rechargeable battery systems are highly applied in electric vehicles and grid load balancing today.
 These battery packs feature a series/parallel array design of lithium polymer or LiFePO4 cells, specifically chosen for their superior energy density and peak power capabilities.
 However, series-connected battery stacks pose a challenge: battery balancing.
 Imbalanced discharge profiles caused by natural performance variations can curtail system runtime and lead to significant energy wastage.
-To address this challenge, battery balance plays an important role in ensuring optimal battery performance and life.
-As a BMS manufacturer, Mokoenergy writes this blog to show you the transformative impact of active balancing BMS on battery management across various industries.
-Let’s explore the world of active balancing BMS to understand its significance and how it revolutionizes battery management.
+Therefore, battery balancing becomes important in ensuring battery performance and lifespan.
+As a BMS manufacturer, MOKOENERGY writes this blog to show you the transformative impact of active balancing BMS on battery management across various industries and tell you how it revolutionizes battery management.

 Passive Balancing BMS vs. Active Balancing BMS

 Battery balancing can be accomplished using two main methods: passive balancing and active balancing.
 Passive balancing relies on resistors to discharge excess charge from high-voltage cells, while BMS active balancing uses sophisticated components like transformers, inductors, or capacitors to transfer energy between cells.
 Passive balancing is cost-effective and suitable for battery packs with lower capacity, but it dissipates energy as heat, reducing overall system efficiency.
-On the other hand, active balancing provides higher efficiency, ensures optimal charge distribution, and offers superior performance for larger battery packs.
+Active balancing BMS provides higher efficiency.
+Also, it ensures optimal charge distribution and offers larger battery packs better performance.

 The Active Balancing BMS contributes a lot to ensuring optimal battery performance.
-It is designed to redistribute charge among battery cells during both discharge and charging cycles.
-By actively transferring charge from stronger cells to weaker cells, BMS active balancer ensures that all cells are fully utilized, thus maximizing runtime and reducing the frequency of charge-discharge cycles.
-As a result, it extends battery life, increases charging efficiency, and reduces the likelihood of overcharging or deep discharges.
+It redistributes the charge among battery cells during both the charging and discharging cycles.
+By actively transferring charge from stronger cells to weaker cells, the BMS active balancer ensures that all cells are fully utilized, thus maximizing runtime and reducing the frequency of charge-discharge cycles.
+This is why it can extend the battery life and reduce the likelihood of overcharging or deep discharges.

-During discharge, BMS with active balancer ensures that the battery stack is fully depleted, thereby preventing weaker cells from limiting the system’s runtime.
-Conversely, during the charging process, it allows the battery stack to achieve its maximum capacity, ensuring effective utilization of all the available energy.
+During discharge, BMS with an active balancer ensures that the battery stack is fully depleted, thereby preventing weaker cells from limiting the system’s runtime.
+Conversely, during the charging process, the battery stack can achieve its maximum capacity, ensuring effective utilization of all available energy.

 The implementation of active balancing BMS yields numerous benefits, including: